Aniruddhchavda/Advanced_OSDesign_Proj1/README.md

 Aniruddh Chavda

-Spring 21

-CS5352 Project 1

 Part 1:
-Simple shell scripting program to display greeting message,Login name, working directory and time.
+Shell scripting program to display greeting message,Login name, working directory and time.

 Part 2:
  A) Created a program which will take the input n from the command line argument and will create n child processes of the same parent process.